 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Scallop vs. Haddock — In-Depth Nutrition Comparison
+Scallops vs. Haddock — In-Depth Nutrition Comparison

 Compare

-The main differences between Scallop and Haddock
+The main differences between scallops and haddock

-• Haddock is lower in Sodium.
+• Haddock is lower in sodium.

 Food types used in this article are Mollusks, scallop, (bay and sea), cooked, steamed and Fish, haddock, cooked, dry heat.